Tiga002/tiga.github.io/content/authors/admin/_index.md

 - Visitors
 ---

 Hi!
-I am An MSc Student at Cranfield University studying Aerospace and Robotics.
+I am an MSc student at Cranfield University studying Aerospace and Robotics.

-My interests are intersect with robotics and mechatronics, artificial intelligence and control system.
+My interests intersect with robotics and mechatronics, artificial intelligence and control system.
 I am currently working on Learning off-road vehicle traversability using Semantic Segmentation and Deep Reinforcement Learning.

 Before going back to the University for my master studies, I have started my career by joining the Autonomous Driving Research team in
 SenseTime Group Limited as a Researcher Intern once I graduated from the Chinese University of Hong Kong in 2018.
 I was involved in researching and implementing different path planning and control algorithms, such as RRT-Star, Lattice Planner, Timed-Elastic-Band Trajectory Optimisation, PID control as well as Model Predictive Control.
 Besides, I was one of the main developers in the SenseRover Pro Project.
 SenseRover Pro is a 1:10 scale autonomous driving car that mimics the level-4 autonomous driving system, which was later commercialised as an educational product for different high schools in Hong Kong and Mainland China.

 After working for a year, I switched to a more research-oriented job – Research Assistant at The Chinese University of Hong Kong.
 I was under the supervision of Prof. ZHOU Bolei in the Multimedia Lab (MMLab), which is one of the pioneering institutes